sb1752/sb1752.github.io/_foundations/trusting-bitcoin-scarcity.md

 You'll notice a unique operator here which you likely haven't seen before, `>>=`.
 This is known as a bitwise operation.
 This is a bit too technical for this blog post, but what this does is convert the subsidy number to binary format and then does an operation by which it "shifts" bits by the number of halvings.
 This is the mathematical equivalent of dividing by the number 2, three times.
 Or the same as dividing by 2^3 which is 8.
 Essentially we divide the initial block subsidy of 50 bitcoin by 2 for every halving cycle to calculate the current block subsidy.
 50/8 = 6.25.

-Ok now that we understand this code a little better, how do we derive the 21 million number?
-From here, it’s just math.
-The total amount of bitcoin is the sum of all block subsidies over time:
+Ok now that we understand this code a little better, where does the 21 million number come from?
+This is simply derived mathematically based on the sum of all block subsidies over time:

 ~~~
 210,000*50 + 210,000*25 + 210,000*12.5 + … + 210,000* (50/(2^32))